 “I live for my grandsons now.
 They give my life purpose.
 Kids have a way of bringing us back to what's important.”

-There are some resources on this page with ideas on how to look after your mental health and wellbeing.
-If you want to know more about how to help an older person in your life, you can get information on this page.
+The resources on this page have ideas on how to look after your mental health and wellbeing.

 A closer look

 Your brain can continue to make new connections with mental exercise

 SOCIAL ISOLATION CAN HAVE PROFOUND EFFECTS

 Social togetherness is one of the most powerful influencers of wellbeing

 You might find online and phone-based mental health resources helpful.
 Some suggestions are below.
 You can find more with our Search tool.